How To Dispose Of A Tv In Nyc

 4. Consider Repair or Refurbishment

 If your TV is not working correctly but is otherwise in good condition, consider repairing it instead of disposing of it.
 Many common TV problems, such as screen issues or sound problems, can be repaired by a qualified technician.
-Repairing your TV not only saves you money but also reduces the amount of e-waste sent to landfills.
+Which means repairing your TV not only saves you money but also reduces the amount of e-waste sent to landfills.
 If repair is not an option, consider refurbishing the TV and selling it or donating it to someone in need.

 5. Stay Informed

 E-waste regulations and recycling programs are constantly evolving.
 Stay informed about the latest developments in TV disposal in NYC by following the DSNY's website and social media channels.
-You can also sign up for email updates or attend community events to learn more about responsible e-waste management.
+Plus, you can also sign up for email updates or attend community events to learn more about responsible e-waste management.
 Staying informed will help you make the best decisions for disposing of your TV and other electronic items.

 FAQ About TV Disposal in NYC